 SY21-22 Virtual Instruction

-We hope and expect the overwhelming majority of DCPS students will return to full-time in-person learning in the fall.
+The best place for our students to learn is in the classroom, together with their classmates and teachers.
 However, we know there are students who have a documented medical condition who need to continue virtual learning.
-To support these students, DCPS will offer virtual instruction for a limited number of students who meet medical eligibility requirements.
-Virtual learning based on medical need will be available across all grades for the 2021-2022 School Year.
+To support these students, DCPS offers virtual instruction for a limited number of students who meet medical eligibility requirements.
+Virtual learning based on medical need is available across all grades for the 2021-2022 School Year for students who meet the criteria.

 How to Register for Virtual Learning

-Consistent with a District-wide policy, families who need virtual learning must provide a medical consent form signed by a physician or nurse practitioner that explains why their student requires this option (i.e., a documented medical need as determined by a health professional).
+Consistent with a District-wide policy, families who need virtual learning must provide a medical consent form signed by a physician or nurse practitioner.

 - Complete student enrollment for SY21-22.
 You may submit enrollment forms electronically online or complete them at the school you will attend next year.

-- Download the COVID-19 Medical Consent and Certification for Distance Learning prepared by the Office of the State Superintendent of Education (OSSE) or pick up a copy from your school.
+- Download the appropriate medical consent form prepared by the Office of the State Superintendent of Education (OSSE) or pick up a copy from your school.

 - Contact your child’s medical provider so they may complete and sign the medical consent form for virtual learning.
 Forms must be signed by a physician or nurse practitioner, or they will not be accepted.

-- Complete the virtual learning registration process by uploading your student’s medical consent form signed by their doctor by July 6.
-You can just take a picture of the signed form if you do not have an electronic copy.
+- Complete the virtual learning registration process by emailing your student’s medical consent form signed by their doctor to email@example.com.
+You can just take pictures of the signed forms and send the photos via email if you do not have an electronic copy.
 The form will ask for your student’s ID number.
 If you do not have the ID number, please contact your school.

 - Our Student Health Services team will follow up with you if your form is incomplete, or to notify you if your form has been accepted.